London Broncos Women: History

 In December 2024, the Rugby Football League announced a restructuring of the league system which would see the club transferred to an expanded Northern Championship in the 2025 season.
 In April 2025, the team changed its name from London Broncos Ladies to London Broncos Women.
 In the 2025 season, they reached the quarter-finals of the Challenge Cup and finished top of the Northern Championship but lost 20–10 to in the Grand Final.

+In November 2025, Broncos Women announced Hazelwood in Sunbury-on-Thames as their new ground for 2026.
+The move coincided with the men’s professional club taking over the facilities which had been vacated by professional rugby union side London Irish who are currently in administration.